-In this interview series, we caught up with Emily Kapit from Refresh Your Step who shares her expertise and insights about job search, career change, etc. in today’s marketplace.
+In this interview series, we caught up with Emily Kapit from Refresh Your Step who shares her expertise and insights about the job search, career change, etc. in today’s marketplace.

-ReFresh Your Step LLC, is a boutique career advisory firm with a team of highly certified resume writers and career strategists.
+Refresh Your Step LLC, is a boutique career advisory firm with a team of highly certified resume writers and career strategists.

 We work with clients from every level and sector, both throughout the US and all over the world.

 How Did You Get Started in This Path?

 My earlier work included working in the broadcast industry up in NBC/ABC in Manhattan following college.
 I transitioned to doing PR for a global investment bank and later moved into a recruiting role for the same bank.